apache/cassandra-java-driver/manual/statements/built/README.md

 ### Update statements

-Updating the data also relatively straightforward - you specify the data to update, condition, and additional options if necessary:
+Updating the data is also relatively straightforward: you specify the data to update, condition, and additional options if necessary:

 ```java